 Format

-The Canadian government has mandated that all e-invoices be in the Universal Business Language (UBL) format.
-This is an international standard that ensures compatibility between different software systems.
-The format also allows businesses to add extra information to their invoices, such as terms and conditions.
+According to the Canadian government, all e-invoices should be in the Universal Business Language format.
+The UBL format is an international standard that ensures compatibility between different software systems.

 Billing information